 Vapor Degreasing for Precision Parts Cleaning

-A vapor degreaser is a machine with an enclosed chamber surrounding a heating element and a reservoir containing the necessary solvents.
-The workpiece is placed into the chamber, and the heating element is used to bring the solvent to a boil.
+Vapor degreasing machines are used for this process.
+They operate via an enclosed chamber that surrounds a heating element and a reservoir containing the necessary solvents.
+The process begins when a metal part is placed inside the chamber and the heating element is used to bring the solvent to a boil.
 As the solvent boils and evaporates, the resulting vapors rise into the open space within the chamber.

 The workpiece, being cooler than the solvent vapors, causes the vapors to condense on its surface.
 As the vapors condense back into liquid form, they penetrate the contaminants and contain them within their now-liquid structure.
 The solvent is left to drip off the part, taking the impurities with it.

-- Thoroughly removing oil, grease, and other solvent-soluble contaminants
+- Thoroughly removing oil, and other solvent-soluble contaminants

 - Penetrating blind holes, cracks, recesses, etc. for perfect precision parts cleaning